Augusta University Campus Master Plan

 To consolidate several institutions is a step that many universities are apprehensive to take — and for good reason: it’s difficult to create a cohesive identity and brand around schools that have previously functioned independently.
 Augusta University was not only confident that it could achieve interconnectedness through a comprehensive master plan, but it could serve as a national model for institutional consolidation.

-Our team created the master plan, that centers around the aligning of facilities, programs, and assets, with the hope of establishing a consensus on university priorities and allocation of resources.
-The Science and Math colleges was relocated to the Health Science campus to integrate with health professional colleges.
+After the analysis, our team created a master plan that centers around the aligning of facilities, programs, and assets, with the hope of establishing a consensus on university priorities and allocation of resources.
+The Science and Math colleges were relocated to the Health Science campus to integrate with health professional colleges.
 This enabled the four liberal arts colleges to expand in existing facilities on the Augusta campus without additional footprint easing neighborhood concerns for physical expansion.